BaconEggsRL/Hack2017/README.md

     3c.
 Hit the plus sign to add the file to staged changes.

     3d.
 Commit and push the changes to the remote repository.
+        You will need to enter a commit message saying what your changes were.

     3e.
 That's it!
 Check on GitHub to verify your changes went through.